What are the different characteristics of client auth certificate signing for mTLS?

 Common approach to mTLS & certificate properties

-It’s worth being aware of the concepts of clients authenticating services first - that post highlights the various RFCs and mechanisms in use for the more typical/widespread service authentication mechanism of WekPKI.
+It’s worth being aware of the concepts of clients authenticating services first - that post highlights the various RFCs and mechanisms in use for the more typical/widespread service authentication mechanism of WebPKI.

 The documented approaches for the client auth aspect of mTLS are typically found in: